 Band of Brothers was founded to promote goodwill and perpetuate common bond between students who have served or are serving in the Armed Forces and the staff and non-military population both at NCC and in the community.
 All students are welcome and encouraged to join this organization.
-Contact firstname.lastname@example.org, email@example.com or firstname.lastname@example.org for more information.
+For more information contact Laura Shamburger email@example.com or Theresa Butler firstname.lastname@example.org.

 Gamers for a Cause

-Hispanic American Cultural Club
+Hispanic American Cultural Club (HACC)